-General Instructions:
+General Instruction:

-- 1. All question are compulsory. - 2.
-The question paper consists of 30 questions divided into four section A, B, C, and D. Section-A comprises of 6 questions of 1 mark each; Section-B comprises of 6 questions of 2 marks each; Section-C comprises of 10 question of marks each and Section-D comprises of 8 questions of 4 marks each. - 2.
-There is no overall choice in this question paper. - 3.
-Use of calculator is not permitted.
+1. All questions are compulsory.

+- 2. The paper consists of 30 questions divided into four section A, B, C, D. Section A comprises of 6 questions of 1 mark each.
+Section B compmrises of 6 questions of 2 marks each.
+Section C comprises of 10 questions of 3 marks each.
+Section D comprises of 8 questions of 4 marks each. - 3.
+There is no over all choice in this question paper.
+Although internal choices has been provided in some questions.